Helical magnetic fields from Riemann coupling: Introduction

 Magnetic fields have been observed at all scales in the Universe; however, there is no compelling model of the origin of large scale magnetic fields.
 Observations from Faraday rotation and synchrotron radiation show the presence of micro-Gauss strength magnetic fields in the galaxies and the clusters of galaxies~\cite{1994-Kronberg-Rept.Prog.Phys.,2001-Grasso.etal-PhyRep,2001-Grasso.etal-PhyRep,2002-Widrow-Rev.Mod.Phys.,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv}.

 While the magnetic field measurements from Faraday rotation and synchrotron radiation provide upper bounds of the magnetic fields, the FERMI measurement of gamma-rays emitted by blazars provides a lower bound of the order of $10^{-15}$ G in intergalactic voids~\cite{2010-Neronov.Vovk-Sci}.
-However, inflation can not generate these large scale magnetic as the standard 4-D electromagnetic action is conformally invariant.
-To amplify the quantum fluctuations of the electromagnetic fields in the early Universe, one needs to break the conformal invariance of the action~\cite{1988-Turner.Widrow-PRD,2002-Widrow-Rev.Mod.Phys.,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv,2018-Subramanian-arXiv}.
+However, inflation can not generate these large scale magnetic fields as the standard 4-D electromagnetic action is conformally invariant, so the magnetic fields will dilute with the expansion of the universe.
+To amplify the quantum fluctuations of the electromagnetic fields in the early Universe, one needs to break the conformal invariance of the action~\cite{1988-Turner.Widrow-PRD,2002-Widrow-Rev.Mod.Phys.,2013-Durrer.Neronov-Arxiv,2016-Subramanian-Arxiv,2018-Subramanian-arXiv,2014-Tsagas-arXiv}.
+However, it has been argued that in spatially open Friedmann universes these field will survive with significant strength without changing the standard electromagnetism \cite{2011-Barrow.Tsagas-MNRAS,2008-Barrow.Tsagas-PRD}.

 While mechanisms to generate non-helical fields were proposed four decades ago~\cite{1988-Turner.Widrow-PRD,1991-Ratra-Apj.Lett,1993-Dolgov-PRD}, the generation of helical fields is recent~\cite{2001-Vachaspati-PRL,2003-Caprini.etal-PRD,2005-Campanelli-Giannotti-PRD}.
 One of the interests in primordial magnetic helicity is that it can be a direct indication of parity violation in the early Universe and may be related to the matter-antimatter asymmetry in the early Universe~\cite{1996-Davidson-PLB}.
 Besides, the conservation of helicity leads to an inverse cascade in the turbulent plasma era, that can move power from small to large scales~\cite{2003-Caprini.etal-PRD}.
 Hence, the decay rate of energy density and coherence length is slower than the non-helical fields during these epochs.
 It has been shown that helical magnetic fields will leave distinct signatures in CMB, such as TE- and EB-cross-correlations~\cite{2006-Kahniashvil-NAR,2018-Chowdhury.etal-JCAP}.